Mensageo-app/WebApp/README.md

 Clone https://github.com/Mensageo-app/mock_api_server, run `npm install` and `npm start` to have a json server serving mock data for mensageo app.

 ### Docker
-1: Make sure your Docker engine with Kubernetes support is enabled
+1: Make sure your Docker engine with Kubernetes support is enabled (check the kubernetes tab in the docker-desktop settings)

 2: Build the React app with `npm run-script build`